Miyamoto Musashi was a Japanese swordsman, strategist, philosopher, ronin, and a writer.

 1. Accept everything just the way it is.

-• Don’t have a very rigid worldview.
-You need to be flexible in your understanding – don’t try to change the interpretation of something to fit a pre-existing structure.
+- Don’t have a very rigid worldview.
+You need to be flexible in your understanding of the world.
+Don’t try to change the interpretation of something to fit a pre-existing structure.

 2. Do not seek pleasure for its own sake.

-• Pleasure has to be earnt.
-When you chase pleasure for the sake of pleasure, you feel good without earning the rights the dopamine – it only fulfills the body, not the spirit.
+- Pleasure has to be earnt.
+When you chase pleasure for the sake of pleasure, you feel good without earning the right to the dopamine – it only fulfills the body, not the spirit.

 3. Do not, under any circumstances, depend on a partial feeling.

-• “Kind of” believing in something is not the same as actually believing in something – this includes self-belief.
+- “Kind of” believing in something is not the same as actually believing in something – this includes self-belief.
+This is why most people fail at everything they try.

 4. Think lightly of yourself and deeply of the world.